 Earth and Environment Use Cases

 The research area Earth and Environment involves eight Helmholtz Centres troughout Germany.
-The centres maintain a large number of research data infrastructures, comprising Marine and terrestrial data.
-These infrastructures presented hier are examples for the current state of development in research data management.
+The centres maintain a large number of research data infrastructures, comprising marine, terrestrial and atmospheric data.
+These infrastructures presented here are examples for the current state of development in research data management.

 AWI Sensor Information System

 The Sensor Information System, hosted at the Alfred Wegener Institute, Helmholtz Centre for Polar and Marine Research (AWI), provides researchers with a suite of functions to manage (meta)data about their sensors and platforms.
 The HMC aims to work with the SIS development teams to ensure that its valuable (meta)data is discoverable and interoperable across and beyond the Helmholtz Federation.

 The MOSES Data Discovery Portal is the central component of the MOSES data management infrastructure.
 It holds the metadata of MOSES campaigns, sensors and data and enables high-performance data searches.
 In addition, it provides access to the decentral data repositories and infrastructures of the participating Helmholtz centers where MOSES data is stored.
 Because of its broad domain-coverage the MOSES campaign data can serve well as an use case to evaluate interoperability of data infrastructures.

 The data portal of the Alfred Wegener Institute, Helmholtz Center for Polar and Marine Research (AWI) attempts to provide integrated access to some of the AWI's core digital holdings.
 These include data and information stores and real-time streams from environmental sensors, but also operational (meta)data on the expeditions and other activities they link to.
 The HMC E&E Hub will facilitate enhanced interoperability of this portal with digital systems within and beyond Helmholtz.

 GFZ Data Services